Asymptotically Optimal Sequential Multiple Testing Procedures for Correlated Normal: Abstract

 \section{Abstract}

-Simultaneous statistical inference has been a cornerstone in the statistics methodology literature because of its fundamental theory and paramount applications.
-The mainstream multiple testing literature has traditionally considered two frameworks: the sample size is deterministic, and the test statistics corresponding to different tests are independent.
-However, in many modern scientific avenues, these assumptions are often violated.
-There is little study that explores the multiple testing problem in a sequential framework where the test statistics corresponding to the various streams are dependent.
-This work fills this gap in a unified way by considering the classical means-testing problem in an equicorrelated Gaussian and sequential framework.
+This work focuses on the multiple testing problem in a sequential framework where the observations in various streams are dependent, from an optimality viewpoint.
+We explore this issue by considering the classical means-testing problem in an equicorrelated Gaussian and sequential framework.
 We focus on sequential test procedures that control the type I and type II familywise error probabilities at pre-specified levels.
 We establish that our proposed test procedures achieve the optimal expected sample sizes under every possible signal configuration asymptotically, as the two error probabilities vanish at arbitrary rates.
-Towards this, we elucidate that the ratio of the expected sample size of our proposed rule and that of the classical SPRT goes to one asymptotically, thus illustrating their connection.
+Towards this, we elucidate that the ratio of the expected sample size of our proposed rule and that of the classical SPRT (both in the respective context and with the same type I and type II errors) goes to one asymptotically.
+As a byproduct, our technique provides an alternating proof of existing results on optimal sequential test procedures, extending those to the equicorrelated case.
 Generalizing this, we show that our proposed procedures, with appropriately adjusted critical values, are asymptotically optimal for controlling any multiple testing error metric lying between multiples of FWER in a certain sense.
-This class of metrics includes FDR/FNR, pFDR/pFNR, the per-comparison and per-family error rates, and the false positive rate.
+This class of metrics also includes FDR/FNR and pFDR/pFNR.

-{\bf Keywords.} Multiple testing under dependence, Sequential multiple testing, Sequential analysis, Asymptotic optimality, Correlated Gaussian.\\
+\textbf{Keywords.} ~\emph{Multiple testing under dependence}, \emph{Sequential multiple testing}, \emph{Sequential analysis}, \emph{Asymptotic Optimality}, \emph{Correlated Gaussian.}